“If you don’t own a dog, at least one, there is not necessarily anything wrong with you, but there may be something wrong with your life.” Roger Caras

 Essentials for your new puppy;

-2) You’ll also need a vet bed, which is very warm, cosy, covers the bottom of the cage and has drainage properties in case of any accident.
+2) You’ll also need a vet bed, which is very warm, cosy, cover the bottom of the cage and has drainage properties in case of an accident.
 I also purchased an incredibly soft blanket by Oscar Newman, which beautifully matches the coat of my Blenheim Cavalier King Charles Spaniel and she has adopted it now more as a toy than something to sleep on.
-In fact Mr de Merteuil and I did exactly what we were not meant to do and allowed Isia-Lilith to sleep in our bed rather than in her create and she has chosen my Ralph Lauren bathrobe as her blanket.
-My child is already showing signs of having rather expensive taste, like her mother.
+In fact, Mr de Merteuil and I did exactly what we were not meant to do and allowed Isia-Lilith to sleep in our bed rather than in her crate and she has chosen my Ralph Lauren bathrobe as her blanket.
+My child is already showing signs of having a rather expensive taste, like her mother.

 6) Lots of different toys especially chew toys, lots of chew toys unless you want your puppy to start nibbling on your Jimmy Choo.
 Tug toys, plush toys, little balls (make sure the toy is not too big or too small for their mouths!)

 7) Wardrobe is essential for any puppy especially around Winter-time but also on those rainy days.
 Cavalier coats are very long and get dirty so easily, that you will find yourself bathing or semi-bathing their muddy paws almost every day.
 I would like to point out that full-on baths shouldn’t be done more than once a month but due to my new oak floor throughout the entire apartment, as well as the fact, that Isia-Lilith sleeps with us in bed I wash her paws and undercarriage every single day.

 Miele S8 Cat & Dog is the most brilliant Vacuum cleaner I’ve ever had!
 Absolute must-have for those who love their Cavalier King Charles Spaniel’s coat on their dog but not so much on their antique rug.